pptam/pptam-tool/Installation.md

 Start [Oracle VM VirtualBox](https://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html) and create two machines for Linux/Ubuntu (64 bit).
 One called “driver”, one called “test”.
 Setup the network configuration for both VMs to use two network cards:

-- one set to “NAT” and
+- one (Adapter 1) set to “NAT” and
-- one set to “Host-only Adapter”.
+- one (Adapter 2) set to “Host-only Adapter”.

 On **both** machines perform the following operations: